You hear me say it all the time:

 List and Prioritize Tasks

-It’s crucial to have a task list — and I’m not just talking about a hastily scrawled note in a cellphone.
+It’s crucial to have a task list — and not just a hastily scrawled note in a cellphone.
 Everyone needs a comprehensive plan to stay focused.
 Whether you choose to use pen and paper or software on your laptop is up to you.
 Just make sure you break down the list into short and long-term goals.

 Of course, we can’t always accomplish everything we need to do in a day — or even a month.
 Sometimes, the kids have a soccer match or the neighbor stops by in the middle of an evening cold-calling session.
 That’s why, even after we’ve listed tasks, it’s a great idea to number them in order of importance.
 That way, if we get interrupted and lose out on time, we can address the most crucial matter next.